teemulehtinen/grader_qlc/README.md

 #### Usage

 ```
-qlc_wrap [-LANGUAGE_CODE] grading command
+qlc_wrap [-VARIABLE=value] grading command
 ```
-If the first argument starts with `-`, it signals a language code.
-The configured `qlc.cmd` parts can include `$LANG` that is replaced with the language code, `en` by default.
+If the first argument starts with `-`, it defines a variable to be used in the configured `qlc.cmd`.
+A variable `$VARIABLE` can be included in the command parts and it is replaced with the given value before calling.
+For example `qlc_wrap -LANG=en python -m unittest` could compliment cmd `["qlcpy", "-l", "$LANG", "submitted.py"]`.

 The suggested QLC generators support a plentiful amount of options that are described in their documentation.